Truenumbers and how they work

 A truenumber is described in a simple language that's natural and easy to learn.
 We'll define that language in more detail later, but here's an example of making a truenumber manually using the TrueOffice Excel add-in.
 We simply write the following into a spreadsheet cell:

 [estimated construction cost of the new data center = 35 USD millions].

-It is sent to the cloud where it's compiled, stored, and returned to your spreadsheet cell as a truenumber.
+This is sent to the cloud where it's compiled, stored, and returned to your spreadsheet cell as a truenumber.
 There, TrueOffice grabs the descriptive DNA inside and uses it to generate a cell comment automatically.

-The truenumber looks like the number "35" to Excel, so the spreadsheet will work normally for any Excel users without Truenumbers.
+The truenumber looks like the number "35" to Excel, so the spreadsheet will work normally for any Excel users with or without Truenumbers.
 Copy it to Word or email and its DNA goes with it where TrueOffice can use it to generate a sentence or a footnote.

 Having self-contained data like truenumbers opens up many new possibilities.
-Similar to email, each truenumber has a subject, author and creation date to help you organize and search them, so you could find all truenumbers that have "new data center" as their subject, or search for "costs" or "construction costs".
+Each truenumber has a subject, author and creation date to help you organize and search them, so you could find all truenumbers that have "new data center" as their subject, or search for "costs" or "construction costs".
 Convert from USD to any other currency because our number knows it's in millions of dollars.
 Truenumbers can also be tagged, which is the way to organize truenumbers on the fly, and create business processes without programming that provide better governance than your best enterprise software.